Voucher

 This British Army Forces Voucher, issued to soldiers in Germany following World War II, may be used only in canteens or other specified transactions.

-A voucher is a bond of the redeemable transaction type which is worth a certain monetary value and which may be spent only for specific reasons or on specific goods.
-Examples include housing, travel, and food vouchers.
+A voucher is a bond which is worth a certain monetary value and which may be redeemed only for specific reasons or on specific goods.

+Examples include housing, travel, and meal vouchers.

+Vouchers are a form of scrip.

 The term voucher is also a synonym for receipt and is often used to refer to receipts used as evidence of, for example, the declaration that a service has been performed or that an expenditure has been made.
-Voucher is a tourist guide for using services with a guarantee of payment by the agency.

-The term is also commonly used for school vouchers, which are somewhat different.
+The term is also commonly used for labour vouchers and school vouchers, which are somewhat different.

 In tourism

 Vouchers are used in the tourism sector primarily as proof of a named customer's right to take a service at a specific time and place.

 Service providers collect them to return to the tour operator or travel agent that has sent that customer, to prove they have given the service.

 So, the life of a voucher is as below: